npool9/MealLogger/README.md

 Logs meals into FitBit for you because Apple won't.
 Potentially more to come.

-## Notes
+## Requirements
+- Python 3
+- `pip -r install requirements.txt`
-Please insure you have chromedriver insalled at /usr/local/bin/
+- Please insure you have your version-compatible chromedriver installed at /usr/local/bin/